Dordogne: Tourism

 The famous caves of Lascaux have been closed to the public, but a replica of Lascaux II is open to visitors and is a major tourist attraction.
 Périgueux has important Roman ruins, including an arena which is still visible inside a public park located near the town centre.

-Dordogne is particularly popular with Britons and other foreigners, as a location for second homes.
+Dordogne is particularly popular with Britons as well as people from a variety of other countries, as a location for second homes.